sav-che/TL-2/Authors/Schwatka, Frederick {std. Schwatka}.md

-> [!cite] BHL link: this entry starts at [page 427](https://www.biodiversitylibrary.org/item/104077#page/441/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 427](https://www.biodiversitylibrary.org/page/33333566) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schwatka, Frederick (1849-1892), American soldier and explorer, especially of the Arctic; studied at West Point, 1867-1871; cavalry lieutenant 1871-1885; Dr. med.
-New York 1876; on the New York Herald expedition to King William's land 1878-1880; in command of the New York Times Alaska expedition 1886. (*Schwatka*).
+New York 1876; on the New York Herald expedition to King William's land 1878-1880; in command of the New York Times Alaska expedition 1886.
+**Abbreviated name**: *Schwatka*

 #### Herbarium and types